Numerical stability of the Hyperbolic Formulation of the Constraint equations for $\mathbb{T}^3$ cosmological space-times: Construction of new initial data sets

 We compute the sources by evaluating the original constraint equations, eqs. (\ref{eq:HC_operator}) and (\ref{eq:MC_operator}) and solving for $\rho$ and $J_i$.
-When the PFLRW metric (eq. \ref{SPFRW_Metric}) is used, the energy density $\rho$ and the three-dimensional current $J_i$ become functions of $\phi(r,x_1,x_2)$.
+When the PFLRW metric is specified as the, the energy density $\rho$ and the three-dimensional current $J_i$ become functions of $\phi(r,x_1,x_2)$.
 Applying the $2+1$ decomposition to $J_i$, we obtain $J^{(\perp)}$, which, along $\rho$, are used to close the system. $J^{(||)}_i$ is discarded and recomputed from eq. (\ref{Jp_Eq_Y0}) at each radial step.\\

-In figure \ref{RHC_ICVariation_PFRW}, we display some contour plots of the numerical solutions obtained from the different initial conditions eqs. (\ref{deltaX1}-\ref{deltaX3}).
+In figure \ref{RHC_ICVariation_PFLRW}, we display some contour plots of the numerical solutions obtained from the different initial conditions eqs. (\ref{deltaX1}-\ref{deltaX3}).
 By evaluating the constraint equations (eqs. (\ref{eq:HC_operator}) and (\ref{eq:MC_operator})) from these numerical solutions, we obtain a constraint violation value around $10^{-13}$ with $N = 16$ and $Factor = 16$, indicating that we are indeed obtaining solutions to the constraint equations.
 It is worth noticing that the errors do not significantly improve by increasing the grid, the number of radial steps, or changing the filter. \\

 This experiment allows us to conclude that it is possible to obtain new initial data sets with this approach at least at the perturbation regime.
 Further study is needed to determine the implications of the assumption $Y_i=0$ and how physic is the constraint $\Jp_i$.
 Additionally, in this experiment $\bsym{\shift}$ is zero, in consequence, \eqref{drXeq_Y0} becomes an ODE.
 The derivatives of $X$ are only present in the construction of $\Jp_i$ making this a very simplified test case.